Previously: Unconventional Indie Horror Games.

 A riff, meanwhile, may only bear a passing resemblance to the source material, but brings something new to the table: A new perspective on the ideas of the original, a re-examination of the facts we thought we knew, and so on and so forth.
 Also, a riff doesn’t just change things for the sake of changing them — it changes them to make a point, to bring out something that may have only been hovering in the background before, to change the lighting or focus, so to speak.
 It changes them for a reason.
 In a riff on a piece of storytelling, as in a piece of music, the themes and motifs are there if you dig for them; sometimes they’re even quite close to the surface.
 But there’s something new there, too.
 Something that wasn’t there before.
 Something that makes you look at the story in a way you never thought to before.

-Obviously, the list I’ve put together here is far from an exhaustive list of horror riffs and re-imaginings; purely because of length. it’s limited to 11 notable, mostly recent examples (and by “mostly recent,” I mean that they were all released in the past 10 years).
+Obviously, the list I’ve put together here is far from an exhaustive list of horror riffs and re-imaginings; purely because of length, it’s limited to 17 notable, mostly recent examples (and by “mostly recent,” I mean that they were all released in the past 15 years or so).
 The options do, however, cover a range of media, including movies, television shows, literature, and video games — and, indeed, they frequently overlap.

 They may not be to everyone’s taste.
 But whether or not you like them, there’s no denying that they’re interesting.
 And I’ll take interesting over “good” or “bad” any day of the week.